 So you’ve got some killer tunes, you’ve been practicing and perfecting the arrangements, and now you’re ready to record.
 You start doing a little research—looking into studio time, guest musicians for special parts, even producers—and you quickly realize that making a record is expensive!
-You’ll need help if you’re going to pull this off, so you turn to crowdfunding.
+You’ll need help if you’re going to pull this off, so you turn a crowdfunding campaign.

 Crowdfunding is great for direct-to-fan artists and many have run extremely successful campaigns that have helped launched their careers.
 But be warned: Running a successful campaign is a lot of work and requires dedication, persistence, and a healthy dose of charm.